infusion/node-dhcp/README.md

 sudo dhcpd --range 192.168.1.2-192.168.1.99 --hostname web392 --server 192.168.1.1 --router 192.168.1.1
 ```

+All available options can be found in `lib/options.js`.
 The more powerful interface however, is the JavaScript API.

 Simple DHCP Server
 ---